QualiaQ/freshwebsite/content/talks.md

 ## Peer-reviewed Talks

+**2021:**

++ "What do illusionists mean when they talk about ‘what-it-is-likeness’ of conscious experience?"
+24th annual meeting of the Association for the Scientific Study of Consciousness.
+Tel-Aviv, Israel.

 **2020:**

 + "Better Stewards of Our Nature: Can AI Foster Morality?"
-Philosophy of Human-Technology Relations Conference, University of Twente, Netherlands
+Philosophy of Human-Technology Relations Conference, University of Twente, Netherlands.

 **2019:**